-While budgeting for your groceries and managing your spending money might seem important, it’s often the daily expenses that make the most damage to a student’s bank account.
-Little do many students realise that buying one coffee a day can amount to over £50 a month.
+While budgeting for your groceries and managing your spending money might seem important; it’s often the daily expenses that make the most damage to a student’s bank account.
+Just buying one coffee a day can amount to over £50 a month.
 Curbing your daily expenses is a must if you are planning on making big savings.

 Try the following tips and see just how much you can save over a month: